tzq1999/SEAL/README.md

 # General Description
 - This is a PyTorch implementation of the paper "Discovering Posterior Label Hierarchy: Relaxed Tree-Wasserterin Distance meets Semi-supervised Learning".
 We only release the results for DebiasPL on CIFAR10.
-Other datasets are coming soon.
+Other settings are coming soon.